-U.S. overdose deaths attributed to synthetic opioids, such as fentanyl, have increased from under 3,000 in 2013 to nearly 20,000 in 2016, making up half of all opioid-related overdose deaths.
-These drugs are often purchased on the web’s hidden “darknet.”
+Synthetic opioid overdose deaths in the United States soared from less than 3,000 in 2013 to almost 20,000 in 2016, accounting for half of all opioid-related overdose deaths.
+These medicines are frequently obtained on the internet’s secret “darknet.”
 An analysis published today (October 8, 2019) in Contemporary Economic Policy that examined the darknet’s opioid purchases from 2014 to 2016 found that vendors priced fentanyl in 2014 at a 90% discount compared with an equivalent dose of heroin.

 Furthermore, fentanyl’s retail price declined by 50% to $0.21 between 2014 and 2016, exacerbating this difference.
 “By 2016 a lethal dose of fentanyl on the dark web had fallen to under $2.50, and with bulk pricing, a lethal dose cost approximately $1.00,” said author Jacob N. Miller, of Southern Utah University.